PagerDuty/blender/README.md

   end
   ```

-  - **serf_task**: execute serf queris against remote hosts.
-Blnder ships with two serf drivers, one for
+  - **serf_task**: execute serf queries against remote hosts.
+Blender ships with two serf drivers, one for
   fire & forget style serf queries which is used for fast/quick tasks, another one for long running
   tasks which involves fire and poll periodically till completion, called as async_serf driver, which is
   based on the Serfx::AsyncJob module.

   Exmample of a simple serf task: